PET INSURANCE

-When it comes to caring for your beloved pets, the last thing you want is to be confused about pet insurance.
+When it comes to caring for your pets, the last thing you want is to be confused about pet insurance.
 At MetLife Pet, we try our best to make insurance easier to understand.

 When you get a pet insurance policy, it may have a definitions section to help you understand what’s in it.
-But here’s a list of common pet insurance terms to help you get started.
+But here’s a list of common pet insurance terms and definitions to help you get started.

 Accident Coverage